code

 • Isolated LLM – This type operates separately from the system’s sensitive data, making any successful malicious attempts less critical since it doesn’t have access to crucial information.
 The most severe potential damage would be manipulation to perform actions it is not intended to do.
 Isolated LLMs help minimize possible damage.

-• Integrated LLM – This type is embedded within the system and, if compromised, can expose sensitive information such as the system’s database.
-Integrated LLMs are more powerful and versatile but pose a significant security risk if breached, as they directly access critical system data and functionalities.
+• Integrated LLM – This type is embedded within the system and, therefore, if compromised, can expose sensitive information such as the system’s database.
+Furthermore, integrated LLMs are more powerful and versatile; however, they pose a significant security risk if breached, as they directly access critical system data and functionalities.

 Isolated vs. Integrated LLM Type